Over several decades, money-printing and globalization have fundamentally transformed the United States:

 • From 1900 to 1971, the U.S. had balanced trade accounts and trade surpluses.

-• But in 45 of the last 47 years, the U.S. has racked up mind-numbing trade deficits.
+• But in the last 47 years, the U.S. has racked up mind-numbing trade deficits.

 BEFORE “FREE TRADE”